A Detailed Look Into NFT Staking

 What Is NFT Staking?

+Although locking NFT is still new and has not gained momentum in the blockchain industry like yield farming, they are very similar in essence.
 The amount of NFTs staked, the staking period, and the annual percentage yield (APY) are all factors that determine the rewards earned when you lock up your NFTs on a platform.

 Commonly, NFTs get more appreciation and hype for their uniqueness, so collectors would rather hold them, hoping they would appreciate as the time progresses.
 Many NFTs owners have made millions of dollars from reselling only a few months after acquiring them.
+However, with the introduction of staking contracts and the growing community around NFTs, there's a shift in perspective.
+Lately, the decentralized finance platforms have increased the utility of NFT ownership with staking.
+This might interest more NFT owners and collectors to take part and increase the demand for NFTs.

 NFTs are smart contracts based on the Ethereum network using the ERC721 token standard.
 The ERC721 standard makes them globally unique, hence there is supposed to be a distinct quality for every NFT minted on a blockchain.
+This uniqueness is what drives their value and sets them apart in the crowded crypto market.

 How Does NFT Staking Work?

-Here's how it works: NFT holder finds a DeFi protocol that supports NFT staking and stakes their NFTs in the platform liquidity pool.
+Here's how it works: An NFT holder finds a DeFi protocol that supports NFT staking and stakes their NFTs in the platform liquidity pool.
 The protocol then locks up the funds and appoints random validators to mine and confirms blocks of transactions.

-New tokens are minted and distributed to validators as staking rewards to the chain.
+New cryptos are minted and distributed to validators as staking rewards to the chain.
 Block constitutes previous transactions and new transactions.
 A new block is added to a chain only when its contents are verified.

 It doesn’t get much easier for an NFT holder than to stake his NFT.
 The smart contract removes friction from the process by ensuring every validator gets a fair share of rewards while maintaining autonomy and accuracy.
 Because smart contracts are algorithms, they aren’t prone to errors in rewards distributions.